icefelt/To-Do-typer-app/README.md

 Scott Eissfeldt - email: scott@eissfeldt.com

 This was created using [Leodanis Pozo Ramos' coding exercise: Build a Command-Line To-Do App With Python and Typer](https://realpython.com/python-typer-cli/)

+I'm using this project to learn more about writing python CLI's.